 3. Internal doors and corridors

-Also, since the full width of the door threshold ramp is to be within the door frame, and the grade specified is a maximum of 1:8, the level difference when using a 90mm wide door jamb would be under 12mm and functionality and objectives are still met.
+Also, since the full width of the door threshold ramp is to be within the door frame, and the grade specified is a maximum of 1:8, the level difference when using a 90mm wide door jamb would be under 12mm and consequently functionality and objectives are still met.

 Threshold_ramp_within_door.jpeg